canitesc/OpenFOAM-examples/smokePlume/README.md

 This OpenFOAM case simulates a buoyant smoke plume rising from a hot inlet positioned at the bottom of an enclosed rectangular domain.
 The simulation demonstrates fundamental buoyancy-driven flow phenomena that occur when hot gases rise through cooler ambient air, similar to the behavior observed in smoke rising from a fire, hot gas emissions from industrial stacks, or natural convection patterns in enclosed spaces.

 The computational setup employs OpenFOAM's `buoyantPimpleFoam` solver, which is specifically designed to handle compressible flow problems where buoyancy effects play a significant role in the fluid dynamics.
-This solver couples the momentum, energy, and continuity equations to accurately model the complex interaction between temperature gradients, density variations, gravity forces, and the resulting fluid motion.
-The smoke plume simulation implemented in the `smokePlume` directory draws inspiration from the [PhiFlow smoke plume example](https://tum-pbs.github.io/PhiFlow/examples/grids/Smoke_Plume.html), but has been fully reimplemented using OpenFOAM's advanced numerical framework and the buoyantPimpleFoam solver to leverage OpenFOAM's robust handling of compressible buoyant flows.
+This solver couples the momentum, energy, and continuity equations to model the interaction between temperature, gravity, and the resulting fluid motion.
+The smoke plume simulation is similar to the [PhiFlow smoke plume example](https://tum-pbs.github.io/PhiFlow/examples/grids/Smoke_Plume.html).

 ## Simulation Result